DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 Policy Overview

-DreamZero introduces a new class of robot foundation model, the World Action Model, that departs from the VLA paradigm in architecture, training objective, training data philosophy, and inference design.
-Before moving to the experiments, it is worth highlighting how DreamZero differs in each of these axes.
+DreamZero introduces a new class of robot foundation model, the World Action Model, that departs from the VLA paradigm in multiple ways, including architecture and training data.
+Before moving to the experiments, it is worth highlighting some of these differences.

 Architecture

-π₀.₅ inherits its backbone from a Vision-Language Model, or VLM, pretrained on static image-text pairs.
-DreamZero instead initializes from Wan2.1-I2V-14B, a 14-billion-parameter image-to-video diffusion model pretrained on web-scale video data.
-The practical consequence is that DreamZero enters robot training already knowing how objects move, how contact unfolds, and how scenes evolve — priors that a static-image VLM never acquired.
+π₀.₅ inherits its backbone from the Vision-Language Model, PaliGemma, pretrained on static image-text pairs.
+DreamZero initializes from Wan2.1-I2V-14B, a 14-billion-parameter image-to-video diffusion model pretrained on web-scale video data.
+The practical consequence is that DreamZero enters robot training already knowing how objects and scenes evolve.

 Figure 1: DreamZero architecture.
 During training (left), the model jointly denoises video and action latents conditioned on clean video context, language, and proprioceptive state.
 During inference (right), the model autoregressively generates future frames and action chunks, replacing predicted frames with ground-truth observations after each chunk executes.